binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Rule 611 Control by the Court and Leading Questions

-The court should reasonably control procedures for examining witnesses and presenting evidence so as to (1) make procedures effective; (2) avoid wasting time; and (3) protect witnesses from harassment or undue embarrassment. **Leading questions** can be asked in cross examination, but only about information that was provided in direct examination, or when a party calls a hostile witness, adverse party, or witness identified with an adverse party.
+**Rule 611** provides that the court should reasonably control procedures for examining witnesses and presenting evidence so as to (1) make procedures effective; (2) avoid wasting time; and (3) protect witnesses from harassment or undue embarrassment.

+**Leading questions** can be asked in cross examination, but only about information that was provided in direct examination, or when a party calls a hostile witness, adverse party, or witness identified with an adverse party.

 ---